bm-harvey/chers/README.md

-Me proving to myself i can still program rust without AI slop.
+# Chers

+Making a chess engine from scratch in rust without using LLMS just for fun.

-Ideally, I make an engine strong enough to beat me.
+Ideally, I make an engine strong enough to beat myself.